-We investigate whether redemption risk hinders managerial incentives to trade against mispricing (e.g., Shleifer and Vishny (1997)).
-We begin our analysis with comparing the trading behavior of closed-end funds - which are not subject to redemption risk - with that of open-end funds in stocks that are mispriced due to a price pressure.
-We find that closed-end funds purchase (sell) fire sale (purchase) stocks to a larger extent than open-end funds.
-Moreover, closed-end funds' portfolios are more exposed to stocks that are likely to be undervalued because of negative demand shocks.
-Differences in trading behavior are pronounced for stocks with higher arbitrage risk - stocks that are more likely to lead to a short-term poor performance and thus capital outflows.
+We test the tenet of limits-to-arbitrage theories that redemption risk hinders managerial incentives to trade against mispricing (as argued by Shleifer and Vishny (1997)).
+We first compare the trading behavior of closed-end funds -which are not subject to redemption risk- with that of open-end funds in stocks that are mispriced due to fire sales or sentiment shocks.
+We find that closed-end funds purchase fire sale stocks to a larger extent than open-end funds.
+Moreover, closed-end funds' portfolios are more exposed to stocks that are likely to be undervalued because of negative sentiment shocks.
+Differences in trading behavior are more pronounced for stocks with higher arbitrage risk.
 Finally, we extend our analysis to hedge funds and show that hedge funds with share restrictions behave similarly to closed-end funds.
-Redemption risk seems to be an important impediment for would-be arbitrageurs.
+Redemption risk is an important impediment to arbitrage and has implications for the features of asset managers' organizational structures that help bringing prices to their fundamental value.